frankhale/toby/README.md

 ##Screenshots

-Video playback
+Video playback:

 <img src="screenshots/toby-video-playback.png" alt="Video Playback"/>

-Search your playlist for a video
+Search your playlist for a video:

+List all videos that start with the search term.

 <img src="screenshots/toby-video-search.png" alt="Video Selection"/>